microsoft/GraphEngine/doc/TSL/tsl-basics.md

 }
 ```

-> The manipulation is thread-safe when a cell is accessed via its cell
+> The manipulations are thread-safe when a cell is accessed via its cell accessor.
-accessor.

 At the storage level, a cell is just a blob of bytes in the main
 memory.
 From the point view of a developer, a cell can be considered
 as a flat structured data container.
 It looks very much like a
 _struct_ in C/C++ or C#.
 A fundamental difference between a C/C++
 _struct_ and a GE cell is their way of organizing
 memory.
-All data fields in a cell are flattened in a continuous memory
+All the data fields in a cell are stored in a continuous memory
 region, while a C/C++ _struct_ may contain data field references
-pointing to other data fields located at a different memory region.
+pointing to other data fields stored at a different memory region.

 ### Data Modeling in TSL

 _Cells_ are the basic building blocks of data modeling.
 Here we use a
-simple graph modeling example to demonstrate the basic of data
+simple graph modeling example to demonstrate the basic data
 modeling techniques.

 Note: any cell in GE is referenced by a 64-bit _CellId_,
-thus a list of cells can be represented by `List<CellId>` in the cell
+thus a list of cells can be represented by `List<CellId>` in TSL.
-specification.

 ```C#
 cell struct SimpleGraphNode